buchacm/manfred.buchacher.github.io/02publications.markdown

 - _Walks with small steps in the 4D-orthant,_ with Sophie Hofmanninger and Manuel Kauers, Annals of Combinatorics, 25, 153–166, 2021 <a href="https://link.springer.com/article/10.1007/s00026-020-00520-5" target="_blank" rel="noopener"> [link] </a>

+  We provide some first experimental data about generating functions of restricted lattice walks with small steps in $\mathbb{N}^4$.

 __Optimization__